 - Lead counsel to national chain of approximately 350 retail stores, with 10,000 employees.
 Katten advised the debtors in connection with a successful sale of a significant portfolio of their stores, preserving jobs and vendor relationships before winding down the balance of its locations.
 In re J & M Sales Inc. et al.

 - Lead counsel to WIS International, Inc. and affiliated multinational entities in the successful out-of-court restructuring of $300 million of senior and mezzanine debt claims.
 This involved the sale of Canadian and European subsidiaries and the resolution of various tax and litigation claims.
 We worked with several groups with diverse interests and oversaw an expedited and economic transformation of the companies.

-- Represented administrative agent on behalf of nine-lender syndicate in restructuring of defaulted $160 million credit facility owned by Las Vegas-based operator of four casinos (one with an adjacent hotel), 40 gaming taverns and 154-location slot-route operation.
-Half of lending syndicate was hedge funds with very different goals than the other half of the syndicate, comprised of institutional banks.
-We resolved the issue out of Chapter 11, saving enormous amounts of time and litigation costs.
+- Lead counsel to administrative agent on behalf of nine-lender syndicate in restructuring of defaulted $160 million credit facility owned by Las Vegas-based operator of four casinos (one with an adjacent hotel), 40 gaming taverns and 154-location slot-route operation.
+Half of lending syndicate consisted of hedge funds with very different goals than the other half of the syndicate, comprised of institutional banks.
+Katten resolved the issue out of Chapter 11, saving enormous amounts of time and litigation costs.

 - Lead counsel to institutional lender as administrative agent in the restructure of a defaulted $100 million loan to Las Vegas-based, nonprofit, specialty oncology hospital Nevada Cancer Institute.
 Once Nevada Cancer filed for Chapter 11 in Las Vegas, we helped devise a solution that met all of the stakeholders' needs: sell Nevada Cancer Institute to a hospital affiliated with University of California, San Diego to ensure uninterrupted service to patients and a decent resolution for our client.